Yoga is all the rage for people of any age, but the younger yogis seem to be intimidating everyone with their need to show off how flexible they are.

 Benefits: Lowers blood pressure.
 Relaxes the body and mind.
 Slows heart rate.
 Relieves headaches, stress, and anxiety.

-For more beginner yoga poses, check out Beachbody’s video series 3 Week Yoga Retreat where four yoga experts guide you through the foundations of yoga.
+For more beginner yoga poses, check out 3 Week Yoga Retreat on BODi, in which four yoga experts guide you through the foundations of yoga.

 All photos by Lulu Lam.